openbase/bco.website/www/user/howto/setup-pi-docker.md

 3. Login via ssh to your PI
    1. Default ```ssh pi@raspberrypi```

-## Define Default User
-If you what to keep the PI user as default user just execute the following command, otherwise store the name of the default user in the following variable:

 ## Next Step

 Now, you can follow the [docker setup guide](/user/howto/setup-docker.md).